 - Matching pitch

 The department has dedicated the following days as audition days:

-- Other date (by permission of the music office only*)
+- Other date (by permission of the music office only; see note below*)

 These audition days are designed especially for you!
 You will enjoy a complimentary breakfast and lunch, attend chapel, meet current music students, take the Theory Placement Exam, attend a special concert during the noon hour, and your parents can take part in a Financial Aid meeting.
 We highly encourage you to schedule your audition on one of these dates.

 *However, if you are unable to visit campus during one of the dedicated audition dates, we can accommodate you.
 In these cases, please email the music and worship department with your desired audition date(s).
 You will receive an email stating either that your desired date has been approved or that you need to choose another date.
 Please note that specially scheduled auditions are available on weekdays (Monday–Friday) only.
 Auditions must be completed by March 24, 2017, if you wish to be considered for a department scholarship.